HubSpot/ui-extensions-examples/generate-quotes/README.md

 ### Step 2: Create the project

-In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="generate-quotes" --name="generate-quotes" --template="generate-quotes"`
+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --dest="generate-quotes" --name="generate-quotes" --template="generate-quotes"`

 ### Step 3: Import sample products